 Towards a One-State World?

-In a book published more than 30 years ago1, the anthropologist Marvin Harris argued that the number of sovereign political units reached their peak around 1000 BC when there were around 500,000 bands, villages, and chiefdoms in the world.
-Now there are about 200 independent countries, and if we follow the curve of calculations, there will be one only after the year 2300, which if you ask me it is a bit too late.
+In Our Kind, a book published more than 30 years ago, the anthropologist Marvin Harris argued that the number of sovereign political units reached their peak around 1000 BC when there were around 500,000 bands, villages, and chiefdoms in the world.
+Now there are about 200 independent countries, and if we follow the curve of calculations, there will be one only after the year 2300, which, if you ask me, is a bit too late.

 The EU and the creation of the United Nations after World War II are good signs towards integration and the eventual arrival of a Global State in which sovereignty resides in all humanity and not in a particular nation, and different regions can solve their differences peacefully and democratically.
 However, I am afraid we are still centuries away from this state of affairs.

 The sooner, the better

 I am a proud Basque citizen of the world.
 I love being Basque and loved growing up in the Basque Country, where I feel alive.
 However, rather than build walls between nations and peoples and look at what makes us different, I prefer to look at what I have in common with other people, be it English, Chinese or Iranian.

 Call me naïve, but I wish there were no political barriers between countries, and we were all citizens of the world, citizens of one single political entity, where every citizen of the world would have the same rights and obligations across the globe.
 We could have something like the Principle of Subsidiarity.
 This EU treaty article defines that the EU does not take action unless it is more effective or makes more sense than an action taken at the national, regional, or local level.
 This way, government responsibility would lay as close to the people as possible, but global problems would be solved globally.

 In this world, we would keep our languages, cultures, and different ways of living our lives.
 Still, we would all feel like citizens of the same entity and solve our problems through collaboration, not confrontation.